**IMPORTANT PARK NOTICES**

 In the Mokuleʻia Section, there are several sandy or rocky coves, tide pools, sand dunes, and endangered invertebrate habitats.
 There are no lifeguards or comfort station.
 Permitted vehicles utilize marked roads in this section, pedestrians should follow shoreline trail signs.

-Learn more about Kaʻena and its resources on the interpretive signs placed throughout the trail.
+Learn more about Kaʻena and its resources on the interpretive signs placed throughout the Kaʻena Point Trail.
 Remember to pack out, what you pack in.
 Mahalo for helping Hawaii State Parks conserve and protect our valuable natural and cultural resources.

 Additional Info

-- The hike to the point from either section is 2.7 miles one-way along a volcanic coast with mountain and ocean views.
+- The hike to the Kaʻena Natural Area Reserve at the point from either section trailhead is about 2.5 miles one-way along a volcanic coast with mountain and ocean views.

 - Observe marine mammals, sea birds, native invertebrate, and coastal plants from a distance.
 NOAA regulation prohibits swimming with, approaching, or remaining within 50 yards of spinner dolphins.
 Keep a 50ft distance on land and in water for Hawaiian Monk Seals.